SHANNON HEATONPress Kits

 Heaton is a warm, entertaining performer and was named Massachusetts Cultural Council Traditional Arist Fellow in 2016, Live Ireland’s Female Artist of the Year in both 2010 and 2011, IAN’s Female Musician of the Year in 2009.
 Whether performing in scenic New England, sunny California or rural Thailand, Heaton brings a passion for bridging musical words and bringing traditional music to diverse audiences.

-Updated and traditional Irish songs and tunes
+Updated & traditional Irish music

 masterfully crafted music, husband-and-wife harmonies, instrumental virtuosity